UniversalDependencies/docs/treebanks/en_ewt/index.md

 <ul>
   <li>Yes
     <ul>
-      <li>PRON: my, your, their, his, our, its, her, whose, there, you</li>
+      <li>PRON: my, your, their, his, our, its, her, you, it's, there</li>
     </ul>
   </li>
 </ul>